 In France, you are entitled to both antenatal and postnatal maternity leave.
-The length of time is dependent on the amount of babies born and existing children.
-On average, women are allowed 16 weeks’ maternity leave in France.
-For the third child, maternity leave is 26 weeks.
-If you have twins you are entitled to 34 weeks and triplets 46 weeks.
-You can choose how many weeks to take before and after the birth; for example, you could take 6 weeks antenatal and 10 weeks postnatal, or 3 weeks antenatal and 13 weeks postnatal.
-Fathers are also entitled to parental leave of 11 consecutive days.
+On average, women are allowed 16 weeks’ maternity leave in France and men are given four weeks.
+For the third child, maternity leave is 26 weeks, while if you have twins you are entitled to 34 weeks.

 To receive maternity pay you need to have been registered with social security in France, 10 months prior to the expected birth date.
 You will also need to prove that you have worked 200 hours in 90 days, up until antenatal leave.

 Postnatal care is provided for both mother and baby in France and the Caisse d’assurance maladie entitles the mother to a postnatal examination within 8 weeks of giving birth and, if needed, sessions with a physiotherapist.

 You will be issued with a health record booklet (carnet de naissance de l’enfant) by your doctor after the baby is born.
 From then onwards, every time you take your child to the doctors you must take the booklet so that a medical record can be kept for your child.
 The baby will be examined during its first week, and then regularly during its first year.
 The child will continue to have examinations up until the age of six years.
 Read more in our full guide to Children’s Healthcare in France.